nixworks/public/news/2017/06/14/README.md

 _Context: Egypt-Saudi Arabia relations, Egyptian parliament, Red Sea, Sanafir Island, Saudi Arabia, Tiran Island_

 ### [Nearly 200 members of the Democratic Party in the United States Congress file a lawsuit in the federal court, claiming that U.S. President Trump profits from business dealings with foreign governments, in violation of the United States Constitution's emolument clauses.
 This is the third such suit of its kind, following on the heels of the most recent suit by the Attorneys General of Maryland and the District of Columbia.](/news/2017/06/14/nearly-200-members-of-the-democratic-party-in-the-united-states-congress-file-a-lawsuit-in-the-federal-court-claiming-that-u-s-president-t.md)
-_Context: Democratic, District of Columbia, Maryland, Trump administration, U.S. President, United States Congress, United States Constitution, emolument clauses_
+_Context: Democratic, District of Columbia, Maryland, Presidency of Donald Trump, U.S. President, United States Congress, United States Constitution, emolument clauses_

 ### [Australia agrees to pay AUS$70 million in compensation to 1,905 people who have been detained on Manus Island since 2012, so avoiding a public trial against the government and the Transfield and G4S private companies for the detainees' degrading and cruel treatment. ](/news/2017/06/14/australia-agrees-to-pay-aus-70-million-in-compensation-to-1-905-people-who-have-been-detained-on-manus-island-since-2012-so-avoiding-a-publ.md)
 Detainees at an Australian asylum-seeker camp in Papua New Guinea won millions of dollars in compensation for &quot;degrading and cruel&quot; treatment Wednesday, in a decision hailed as an important human rights victory.